N02870941/mobile-icon/docs/README.md

 ```

 ## `/upload`
 This requires an `HTTP - POST` and an image file as the body.
-This is endpoints
+This endpoint is
-that is used by the form in the `index.html`, or the service can be used directly
+used by the form in the `index.html`.
+It can be used directly as a service via
-from the REST endpoint (programmatically).
+a REST call.

 ```
-curl POST etc
+curl -F "file=@icon.jpeg" localhost:8080/upload -o icon.zip
 ```